Diocese of Evansville: 1900 to 1950

 Pope Pius XII erected the Diocese of Evansville from the Diocese of Indianapolis on October 21, 1944.
-The pope named Reverend Henry Grimmelsman, rector of the Pontifical College Josephinum in Worthington, Ohio, as its first bishop.
+The pope named Henry Grimmelsman, rector of the Pontifical College Josephinum in Worthington, Ohio, as its first bishop.
 Grimmelsman named Assumption Church in Evansville as his cathedral.

 At the time of its founding, the diocese included five deaneries, 63 parishes and missions; it had a population of 49,737 Catholics, and 75 diocesan priests.
 The diocese purchased the John Augustus Reitz Home in Evansville from the Daughters of Isabella for use as the chancery and bishop's residence.
 In 1948, Grimmelsman conducted the first synod for the diocese.